Policies & Policy Handbooks

-The Medaille College Policy Manuals provide information to students, faculty, administrators, community members, and the public regarding: governance and administration; campus community policies; employment; faculty policies; and student life and residence policies.
+The Medaille University Policy Manuals provide information to students, faculty, administrators, community members, and the public regarding: governance and administration; campus community policies; employment; faculty policies; and student life and residence policies.
 Questions pertaining to Volumes I, II, III, or V should be directed to Human Resources.
 Questions pertaining to Volume IV should be directed to Academic Affairs.
 Questions pertaining to Volume VII should be directed to Student Affairs.
-The Medaille College Policy Manuals are reviewed and updated as needed.
+The Medaille University Policy Manuals are reviewed and updated as needed.

 Volume I: Governance and Administration

 History, Mission, Charter, Administration, Organizational Charts

 Appendix B: Organizational Charts

 Volume II: Campus Community Policies

 General Campus Information, Health Related Policies, Safety and Security Policies, Information Technology, Public Relations Policies, Code of Ethics Governing Research, Institutional Advancement Policies, Miscellaneous Policies, Office of Disability Services Policies and Procedures